salot7/CVA/ML model validation - Case BorgWarner/README.md

-## Machine Learning model validation case
+## Machine Learning model comparison case
 ### Info
 Language: R
 Part of the code was handed in the assignment